yohman/21S-DH151/Weeks/Week02/Lab/readme.md

 	console.log(item)
 });
 ```

 You can choose to return *specific* elements from each data object.

 ```js
 // loop through data
 data.forEach(function(item){
 	console.log('The latitude for ' + item.title + ' is ' + item.lat)
 });
 ```

-## Mapping an array of data objects
+## In-class Challenge Exercise

-Now let's put all this knowledge into action.
-In your `index.html` file, create a data variable
+Now it is your turn to put all this newfound javascript knowledge into practice.

+1. In your `index.html` file, and in the javascript section of your code (`<script></script>`), create an array of objects that lists locations that you have travelled to (include at least 5 locations).
+Make sure to include a title, description, latitude, and longitude for each.
+1. Replace the code that generates the single marker with a loop that goes through your array of objects.
+Then, create a marker for each location.
+Make sure to include a title and description in the popup.
+1. Add a title of your maproom in the header section.
+1. Add an image and description of your map in the sidebar section.
+1. When you are done, upload your additions to your GitHub Repo.
+1. Add the GitHub Pages URL to your maproom in the class discussion section.